OWOX BI Research On The State Of Digital Analytics: Simo Ahava interview

 Simo Ahava is a talented analyst and a co-founder of 8-bit-sheep, a consulting company that specializes in creating healthy communication structures.
 So he’s quite familiar with how to cultivate efficient analytics.We discussed a number of questions any marketer or analyst will find interesting.
 They’re broken down into the following categories:

-All questions were prepared and asked by Mariia Bocheva, our Business Development Manager (who likes to quote Simo’s blog aloud during our daily meetings). :)
+All questions were prepared and asked by Mariia Bocheva, our Business Development Executive (who likes to quote Simo’s blog aloud during our daily meetings). :)

 Challenges we all face